cocoon sandbox

 {"token": "…", "template": "myproj:v1"}

 Publishes the sandbox’s current state as a node-local template under (template, this sandbox’s net, its size): later claims for that key clone from it, provision-on-demand — no warm pool unless the node config adds one.
 Re-promoting to the same name replaces the template.
 A hibernated sandbox is promoted from its memory image without waking.
-200 returns the template’s full key — templates are node-local, so a cluster client must claim from and delete on this node, under exactly this key:
+200 returns the template’s full key and immutable content identity.
+On the default local-disk backend a template is node-local, so a cluster client claims from and deletes on this node (name-based calls route via gossip); a shared checkpoint store makes every node resolve it.
+Under exactly this key:

-400 invalid name, 401 bad api token, 409 when the name collides with a configured pool, 404 unknown id or wrong sandbox token.
+400 invalid name, 401 bad api token, 409 when the name collides with a configured pool, the template is owned by another tenant, or the sandbox is on the egress lane or has volumes attached (see egress), 404 unknown id or wrong sandbox token.

 DELETE /v1/templates?template=…&net=…&size=…